 Apple's 10-minute time limit for AirDrop settings, which is being tested in China under iOS 16.1.1, is set to be extended to all users.

-Late Wednesday night, it was revealed that Apple had introduced a limit for customers in China.
-In the iOS 16.1.1 update and iOS 16.2 developer beta, the company added a ten-minute limit on sharing files via AirDrop with the "Everyone" setting.
+Late Wednesday evening, it was revealed that Apple had introduced a limit for customers in China.
+In the iOS 16.1.1 update and the iOS 16.2 developer beta, the company added a ten-minute limit on sharing files via AirDrop with the "Everyone" setting.
 Apple has allegedly worked with the Chinese government to prevent protesters from sharing anti-government materials.
 However, the company has neither announced nor publicly commented on the change.